-Land Between the Lakes National Recreation Area Campgrounds Professional Review and Guide
+Land Between the Lakes National Recreation Area Campgrounds Professional Guide

 "Land Between the Lakes is a 170,000-acre National Recreation Area approximately 90 miles north of Nashville.
 It is the largest inland peninsula in the United States, stretching into both Tennessee and Kentucky.
 Formed when the Tennessee and Cumberland Rivers were impounded, creating Kentucky Lake and Lake Barkley, LBL was designated a National Recreation Area in 1963 by President John F. Kennedy.
 Today it receives an average two million visitors a year.